malmgrenola/feed-us/README.md

 ### Test Random meal feature

-1. Got to "Week Schedule"
+1. Got to "Week schedule"
 2. hover the image on a meal and "Set a random dish"
 3. confirm new meal show up